-Sober Grid and Orexo collaborates with Walgreens to bring customers Peer Coaching, the Sober Grid community, and Digital Therapeutics
+Sober Grid collaborates with Walgreens and Orexo to bring customers Peer Coaching, the Sober Grid community, and Digital Therapeutics

 CLEVELAND, March 9, 2022 /PRNewswire/ -- Sober Grid, the world’s largest social media community for those in recovery, continues to expand their reach by joining the Walgreens Find Care® digital health platform.
 In recent months, Sober Grid has added services such as Orexo’s clinically proven Digital Therapeutics, vorvida® and deprexis®, to assist those suffering from mental health and substance abuse issues.
 Customers of either of these therapeutics are provided with complimentary Peer Coaching through the Sober Grid app.

 Walgreens Find Care serves as a digital marketplace that helps connect customers to a network of local and national health providers and healthcare services.
-Walgreens Find Care will offer vorvida®, for problematic alcohol use, and deprexis®, for patients 18 years or older who are experiencing a depressive episode or who have major depressive disorder.
-Walgreens Find Care users will also have the ability to join Sober Grid's mobile sober community, which offers live peer coaching, check-ins, and resources.
+Walgreens Find Care users will also have the ability to join Sober Grid’s mobile sober community, which offers live peer coaching, check-ins, and resources.

-"Research shows that rates of depression and heavy alcohol consumption have increased during the pandemic.
-Additional behavioral health resources are needed to support those struggling but access to quality therapies and treatment remains a barrier for many," said Wendy Warrington, CEO, Sober Grid.
-"By partnering with Walgreens to offer Orexo's clinically proven digital therapeutics and access to our global sober community and resources, we hope to help people more easily access quality treatment and support."
+“Research shows that rates of depression and heavy alcohol consumption have increased during the pandemic.
+Additional behavioral health resources are needed to support those struggling but access to quality therapies and treatment remains a barrier for many,” said Wendy Warrington, CEO, Sober Grid.
+“By working with Walgreens to expand access to our sober community and resources, we hope to help people more easily access quality treatment and support.”

 Peer Coaching and community support are effective tools in assisting with recovery from symptoms of mental health disorders and substance abuses.
 The Sober Grid community, established in 2016, is composed of tens of thousands of active members with shared experiences who help uplift those in need.
 Peer Coaches act independently as well as assisting with digital therapeutics for clients who request it with the intent of improving the customers’ experience.

-"We're thankful to collaborate with Walgreens and Sober Grid to offer vorvida® and deprexis® on Walgreens Find Care®," said Dennis Urbaniak, Executive Vice President, Digital Therapeutics, Orexo.
-"For more than a decade, Orexo has been committed to making effective, evidence-based treatments for mental health conditions more easily accessible.
-Thanks to Walgreens extensive network, we are confident that this partnership can have a meaningful impact on people's lives."
+“We’re thankful to collaborate with Sober Grid to offer vorvida® and deprexis® ,” said Dennis Urbaniak, Executive Vice President, Digital Therapeutics, Orexo.
+“For more than a decade, Orexo has been committed to making effective, evidence-based treatments for mental health conditions more easily accessible.
+Thanks to Walgreens’ extensive network, we are confident that Sober Grid’s relationship with Walgreens can have a meaningful impact on people’s lives.”

 Orexo’s digital therapies are web-based and provide 24/7 access to proven CBT-based approaches and other effective psychotherapeutic techniques across all devices, anytime, anywhere with internet access.
 The programs are supported by artificial intelligence, which personalizes and tailors content delivery based on the user’s progress and specific needs.

-Walgreens Find Care is the digital "front door" to an integrated healthcare and pharmacy experience, which helps patients access in-person and virtual healthcare expertise from the comfort of their own home.
+Walgreens Find Care is the digital “front door” to an integrated healthcare and pharmacy experience, which helps patients access in-person and virtual healthcare expertise from the comfort of their own home.
 Through this online marketplace, patients can connect with local and national service providers they trust, all through the convenience of the Walgreens mobile app or online.
-Walgreens Find Care® helps patients book appointments for a range of services like urgent care, telehealth, mental health, lab testing, physician house calls and even hearing and optical services.
+Walgreens Find Care® helps patients book appointments for a range of services like urgent care, telehealth, mental health, lab testing, and even hearing and optical services.

 For more information, please contact Sober Grid at: